eddie-energy/architecture/3-context-and-scope/index.md

+---
-# System Scope and Context
+title: System Scope and Context
+---
 <!-- System scope and context - as the name suggests - delimits your system
 (i.e. your scope) from all its communication partners (neighboring systems and users, i.e. the context of your system).
 It thereby